 Book Beat Reading Group: The Phantom of the Opera

 The Book Beat reading group selection for November is The Phantom of the Opera by Gaston Leroux.
-We will meet virtually online via Zoom on Wednesday, November 27 at 7:00 p.m.
+Due to Thanksgiving holiday will meet virtually online via Zoom on Wednesday, December 4 at 7:00 p.m.

 The Zoom link will be sent on the afternoon of the meeting to anyone interested in attending.